Lim Yi Wei

-Lim Yi Wei (Chinese: 林怡威; pinyin: Lín yí wēi; born 27 November 1989) is a Malaysian politician who has served as a member of the Selangor State Legislative Assembly (MLA) for Kampung Tunku since May 2018.
+Yang Berhormat Puan Lim Yi Wei (Chinese: 林怡威; pinyin: Lín yí wēi; born 27 November 1989) is a Malaysian politician who has served as a member of the Selangor State Legislative Assembly (MLA) for Kampung Tunku since May 2018.
 She is a member of the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) coalition.
 She is former national treasurer for PH's youth wing, Angkatan Muda Harapan, DAP Socialist Youth's (DAPSY) international secretary, and DAP Wanita Selangor organising secretary.

 Early life and education

 Lim was born in Ipoh, Perak to a family of teachers.
 She attended SMK (P) Methodist Ipoh and completed the Sijil Tinggi Persekolahan Malaysia (STPM) at SMK Methodist (ACS) Ipoh.
 In 2013, she graduated from the Hong Kong University of Science & Technology (HKUST) with a Bachelor of Business Administration (BBA) in Finance.

 Political career

 Spurred by the Hong Kong Umbrella Movement, Lim returned to Malaysia in January 2016 to enter politics.
 She began her political career as the political secretary of Tony Pua, former Damansara Member of Parliament (MP), and was appointed a local councillor at the Petaling Jaya City Council (MBPJ) in September.